evhub/coconut/DOCS.md

 print(foo())  # 2 (!)
 ```

-Because this could have unintended and potentially damaging consequences, Coconut opts to not perform TRE on any function with a lambda in its tail call.
+Because this could have unintended and potentially damaging consequences, Coconut opts to not perform TRE on any function with a lambda or inner function.

 ### Assignment Functions